 As required by Division C, Section 743 of the Fiscal Year (FY) 2010 Consolidated Appropriations Act (P.L.
-111-117) and further guidance from the Office of Management and Budget (OMB) - Office of Federal Procurement Policy (OFPP) Memorandum to Chief Acquisition Officers (CAO) and Senior Procurement Executives (SPE), entitled "Service Contract Inventories" - dated November 5, 2010, the U.S. Merit Systems Protection Board (MSPB), Office of Financial and Administrative Management assessed MSPB's service contract inventory and coordinated the internal analysis.
+111-117) and further guidance from the OMB - Office of Federal Procurement Policy (OFPP) Memorandum to Chief Acquisition Officers (CAO) and Senior Procurement Executives (SPE), entitled "Service Contract Inventories" - dated November 5, 2010, the U.S. Merit Systems Protection Board, Office of Financial and Administrative Management assessed MSPB's service contract inventory and coordinated the internal analysis.
 The results are summarized in this report.